yetanotherchris/yetanotherchris.dev/_posts/2016-10-04-object-oriented-theory-you-may-not-care-or know-about.md

 - **O**pen/closed principle.
 Less important unless you are doing a lot with inheritence.
 Modification over extension of classes.
 - **L**iskov substitution principle.
 I've seen this abused with 8 class inheritence chains for a class ultimately is about performing a search.
 When abused, you end up unsure what the result of your override will do because of the mess above it.
 - **I**nterface Segregation Principle.
 This ties into single responsibility - an example of it going wrong is where you might implement an interface and be forced to put empty implementations for half the methods.
 - **D**epdency inversion principle.
-Structuremap, and all its cousins.
+If you're using a DI framework like Structuremap then you'll be following this.

 ### Forks and Cascades